biosharp-dotnet/bioinfo-gitpod/LearningCommandLine_2/fastqc_and_multiqc.md

 conda --version
 ```

-**If it is NOT available**, then please do the following on the terminal
+Please do the following on the terminal

 ```